Skip to main content

 ContractPurposeKey functionStatus

-AgentWalletFactoryAgent wallet creationProgrammatic wallet initializationDeployed (Midnight Testnet)
+AgentWalletFactoryAgent wallet creationProgrammatic wallet initializationDeployed (the host chain Testnet)

 Implemented contracts